johngray1965/UUIDv7Performance/README.md

 ## 🚀 The Results

-Benchmarks were run on Android (Pixel/Emulator) using Jetpack Benchmark.
+Benchmarks were run on Android (Pixel 10 Pro) using Jetpack Benchmark.

 ### vs Native Java UUID (Summary)